Skip to main content

 A focused Peruvian stop, not a formal group dinner

 Chef/owner Grimanesa Vargaz is the key trust signal here, because the venue is associated with a named operator rather than only a broad restaurant category.
-The confirmed 2025 Opinionated About Dining Top Restaurants in South America ranking, where Anticuchos Grimanesa is listed at #45, adds outside recognition.
-Even so, the decision should still come down to the verified facts: choose this for a casual Peruvian meal in Lima, not because you need a fully documented formal dining plan.
+The 2025 Opinionated About Dining Top Restaurants in South America ranking, where Anticuchos Grimanesa is listed at #45, adds outside recognition.
+Even so, the decision should still come down to the basics: choose this for a casual Peruvian meal in Lima, not because you need a fully documented formal dining plan.

 If the group wants a different Peruvian comparison, Panchita is a natural cross-shop.
 Isolina Taberna Peruana is another option to compare.
 Matria, Don Nico, Av.
 Mariscal La Mar 770 may also be useful reference points when deciding what kind of Lima dining plan best fits the night.